Empirical Indicators of Surplus Pressure

 IVb.
 Structural Allocation Signals

-increasing systemic fragility in sectors not directly associated with speculative expansion, reflecting the networked structure of economic reproduction.
+In addition, increasing fragility in sectors not directly associated with speculative expansion reflects the networked structure of economic reproduction, in which misalignment propagates through interdependent systems rather than remaining confined to the sectors in which it originated.

 V. Sectoral Imbalance

-During periods of expansion, particular sectors—such as real estate, technology, or finance—may attract disproportionate shares of labour and capital.
-These sectors can grow rapidly because they generate strong price signals.
+Another observable pattern is the emergence of sectoral imbalance.
+During periods of expansion, sectors such as real estate, finance, or technology may attract disproportionate shares of labour and capital because they generate strong price signals and high monetary returns.

-However, the broader reproduction of the economy requires proportional development across many sectors.
-If resources concentrate excessively in areas driven primarily by price appreciation rather than productive regeneration, the economy becomes structurally lopsided.
+However, the reproduction of the broader economy requires coordinated development across multiple sectors.
+When allocation becomes concentrated in areas driven primarily by price appreciation rather than productive regeneration, the economy becomes structurally lopsided.
+This condition reflects a misalignment in which monetary validation directs resources away from activities necessary for sustained reproduction.

 VI.
 Stagnation After Crisis

-If a contraction simply reduces activity without restoring alignment between the V-field and P-field, the economy may enter a prolonged period of weak investment, low productivity growth, and intermittent recovery.
+One of the most significant empirical patterns associated with Surplus Pressure is the persistence of stagnation following periods of crisis.
+When contraction reduces activity without restoring alignment between the V-field and the P-field, the economy may enter a prolonged state of weak investment, low productivity growth, and intermittent recovery.

 VII.
 Interpreting the Evidence

-None of these phenomena on their own proves the existence of Surplus Pressure.
-Wage divergence, financial expansion, labour market shifts, and stagnation have many possible explanations.
+None of the patterns described above, taken individually, proves the existence of Surplus Pressure.
+Wage divergence, financial expansion, labour market shifts, sectoral imbalance, and stagnation each have multiple possible explanations.

-What is notable, however, is that these patterns are consistent with the dynamics predicted by a system in which the monetary allocation of surplus can drift away from the reproduction requirements of labour and productive capacity.
+What is significant is their persistent co-occurrence and mutual reinforcement over time.
+When these patterns appear together within the same economic system, they are consistent with the dynamics predicted by a framework in which monetary allocation can diverge from the reproduction requirements of labour and productive capacity.